lhe17/ACEt/README.md

 generated initial values for the estimation algorithm can be specified using the `robust` argument.
 Multiple initial values can be attempted to minimize the risk of missing the global maximum.
-The `AtCtEt` function returns both analytical and approximated Hessian matrices (shown below), which are close to each other in general and can be used to compute pointwise CIs.
-Note that the analytical Hessian is always positive definite, but the approximated one is not necessarily positive definite.
+The `AtCtEt` function returns both an expected and an approximate observed Fisher information matrices (shown below), which are close to each other in general and can be used to compute pointwise CIs.
+Note that the expected information matrix is always positive (semi)definite, but the approximated one is not necessarily positive definite.
 The returned value `lik` is the negative log-likelihood that can be used for LRT for the comparison of twin models.

-    # part of the analytical Hessian matrix
+    # part of the expected information matrix
     re$hessian[1:8,1:8]
     #>           [,1]      [,2]        [,3]         [,4]       [,5]       [,6]
     #> [1,] 3.3122436  8.572181   0.9774334   0.00000000   0.000000   0.000000